Chebotarev Sets: Generalization to Chebotarev sets

 As in the classical case, if the term $\rho=1/2$ appears in the sum, we absorb it into the constant term.
-Thus, let $\mu=a/b-\kappa$ plus, in the event that $\rho=1/2$ appears in the sum, $2\alpha_{1/2}$.
+Thus, let $\mu=\beta-\kappa$ plus, in the event that $\rho=1/2$ appears in the sum, $2\alpha_{1/2}$.
 The above then becomes

 The cancellation of the main term deserves some elaboration.
 The $L$-function corresponding to the principal character in ~\eqref{eq:F_C(s) b} factors as product of $\zeta_E(s)$ and Hecke $L$-functions, and, because $K \subseteq E$, $\zeta_E(s)$ itself has $\zeta_K(s)$ as a factor.
-The latter Dedekind zeta function is responsible for cancellation in~\eqref{eq:main estimate C on GRH, finite sum} not just of the main term, but also of some additional terms corresponding to the non-trivial zeros of $\zeta_K(s)$.
-We therefore see that we could, in the statement of Theorem 1 replace $\frac{a}{b} \pi(x,K)$ with $\frac{a}{b} \pi(x,F)$, where $F$ is any finite extension of $\Q$, or even just $\frac{a}{b} \Li(x)$, since these would have the same effect of cancelling the main term, with no further impact on the form of the remaining terms.
-Similarly, we could replace the counting function by $Q(x)$ where $Q$ is another Chebotarev set with the same density $a/b$ as $P$.
+The latter Dedekind zeta function is responsible for cancellation in~\eqref{eq:main estimate C on GRH, finite sum} of the main term.
+We therefore see that we could, in the statement of Theorem 1 replace $\beta \pi(x,K)$ with just $\beta \Li(x)$, since this would have the same effect of cancelling the main term, with no further impact on the form of the remaining terms.
+Similarly, we could replace the counting function by $\frac{\beta}{\delta(Q)}Q(x)$ where $Q \subseteq \pi(K)$ is another Chebotarev set with density $\delta(Q)$, or more generally, take any difference of the form~\eqref{eq:F vs Li}, since the choice of $\eta$ there ensures cancellation of the main term.

-Next, the jump discontinuities of the lhs of~\eqref{eq:main estimate C on GRH, finite sum b}, up to given $x$, outnumber those of the $O$ term of the rhs, for the same reason as in the case of residue classes mod $q$: the discontinuities of the remainder term occur at $x=N\p^m$, $m\geq 2$, for $\p \in \pi(K)$, coming from the terms $R(x,L/K,C_j)$ and $R(x,K)$, of which, because $m\geq 2$, there are $O(x^{1/2}/\log{x})$ many.
+Next, the jump discontinuities of the left hand side of~\eqref{eq:main estimate C on GRH, finite sum b}, up to given $x$, outnumber those of the $O$ term of the right hand side, for the same reason as in the case of residue classes mod $q$: the discontinuities of the remainder term occur at $x=N\p^m$, $m\geq 2$, for $\p \in \pi(K)$, coming from the terms $R(x,L/K,C_j)$ and $R(x,K)$, of which, because $m\geq 2$, there are $O(x^{1/2}/\log{x})$ many.
 The other discontinuities come from the ramified primes of which there are finitely many (and $O(\log{x})$ of their powers, but these powers are already counted as discontinuities of $R(x,K)$).
-On the other hand, the lhs has jump discontinuities at all prime ideals $\pi \in \pi(K)$ of which there are asymptotically $x/\log{x}$ many.
-We therefore conclude, as previously, that infinitely many of the $\alpha_\rho$ must be non-zero or else the sum over zeros would be a continuous function and the rhs would not have sufficiently many discontinuities.
+On the other hand, the left hand side has jump discontinuities at all prime ideals $\pi \in \pi(K)$ of which there are asymptotically $x/\log{x}$ many.
+We therefore conclude, as previously, that infinitely many of the $\alpha_\rho$ must be non-zero or else the sum over zeros would be a continuous function and the right hand side would not have sufficiently many discontinuities.